wodenpy.use_libwoden

 visibility_set

-A class structured equivalently to a visi_set struct, used by the C and CUDA code in libwoden_double.so
+A class structured equivalently to a visi_set struct, used by the C/C++/GPU code in libwoden_*.so

 Variables: